 2013 Jeep Patriot Review

-Although it offers four-wheel drive capability, critics say that the 2013 Jeep Patriot can’t compete with compact SUVs that offer higher-quality interiors and better on-road performance.
+Although it offers four-wheel drive capability, test drivers say that the 2013 Jeep Patriot can’t compete with compact SUVs that offer higher-quality interiors and better on-road performance.

 - "You can't deny your roots, and neither can the Jeep Patriot.
 The Dodge Caliber econocar platform probably made sense for a low-priced, light-duty Jeep in 2007, but this class is too competitive for that formula to still work." -- Kelley Blue Book